ideditor/id-area-keys/README.md

 The `areaKeys` data structure allows testing of such conditions.

-The returned object L is a whitelist/blacklist of tags.
+The returned object L is a keeplist/discardlist of tags.
 A closed way with a tag (k, v) is assumed to be an area if `k in L && !(v in L[k])` (see [`iD.osmWay#isArea()`](https://github.com/openstreetmap/iD/blob/67407c508126ca9e9b59cfdb71882d0dd46804e1/modules/osm/way.js#L154)).

-In other words, the keys of L form the whitelist, and the subkeys form the blacklist.
+In other words, the keys of L form the keeplist, and the subkeys form the discardlist.

 ##### Example: